tim-minter/Simple-ISS-Notification-System/README.md

-# ESP8266 ISS Notification System on 2.4inch Lolin Sheild
+# ESP8266 ISS Notification System on 2.4inch Lolin Shield
 A version of the Simple-ISS-Notification-System by LeRoy Miller modified to run on the 2.4Inch TFT Touch Screen shield available for Lolin/Wemos devices.

 ## Hardware